RoozbehSanaei/CameraCalibration/python/planar_calibration_language_notes.md

 ## Postponed type hints (`from __future__ import annotations`)
-- The file begins with `from __future__ import annotations`, which tells Python to store type hints in a “later” form when it creates functions and classes, instead of trying to fully resolve every name in the type hints immediately.
+- The file includes `from __future__ import annotations` near the top (after the module docstring), which tells Python to store type hints in a “later” form when it creates functions and classes, instead of trying to fully resolve every name in the type hints immediately.
 - In this code, many functions and classes include type hints (for example, hints for inputs and outputs), and some hinted names are introduced later in the file; with this setting, Python can still build those functions and classes first and keep the hints as attached notes.
 - Overall benefit: the program can keep clear type notes without Python tripping over type-hint names that appear later in the file.